adamkurth/reborn_dev/doc/source/installation.rst

     import bornagain

 Compilation of Fortran code
 ---------------------------

 There are a couple of bornagain modules that rely on Fortran.
-In principle, they are not necessary, but they will speed up some routines.
+In some cases they are not strictly necessary, but they will speed up some routines.
 We use the f2py program to compile Fortran code and create Python modules.
 Most likely, you can simply do the following:

 .. code-block:: bash